karlklin/math-competition-redux-learning/docs/tech-meeting.md

 ### local store

 Competition.js -> start with base implementation (without local store) and replace it with MobX store.
+- note: might conflict with future React features like concurrent rendering

 ### useAsObservable